-Successful completion of a BA degree in Communication requires the following:
+A major in Communication requires completion of the following:

-Note: All students are encouraged to do at least one internship (COMM 4991).
+All students are encouraged to do at least one internship (COMM 4991).
 Internships can be taken during the academic year or summer.
-Students must have completed 12 credits in Communication courses at the 2000-level or above to be eligible to register for the course and receive internship credit.
+Students must have completed 12 credits in Communication courses at the 2000 level or above to be eligible to register for the course and receive internship credit.
 An internship taken for three credits counts as one applied class.

 To satisfy the writing in the major requirement, students must pass at least one course from COMM 2310W, 4220W, 4410W, 4450W, 4451W, 4660W, 4930W, 4996W, or any 2000-level or above W course approved for this major.
 For students interested in media and public relations careers, journalism courses are recommended for additional writing competency.